 - 12 ounces beer

-In a large skillet over medium-high heat, add ground beef and diced onion.
-Cook until the browned.
+- In a large skillet over medium-high heat, add ground beef and diced onion.
+Cook stirring occasionally until the meat is no longer pink, about 8-10 minutes.

 - Add taco seasoning, chili powder, and tomato paste and stir to combine.